maarten-pennings/P2000/readme.md

 ```

-### Dump Grafiek
+### Dump GRAFIEK

-I added the dump lines (9000-9040) to Grafiek so that it can dump itself.
+I added the dump lines (9000-9040) to GRAFIEK so that it can dump itself.
-This time I cancelled the 6 lines perforation skipping by issueing a
+This time I canceled the 6 lines perforation skipping by issuing a
 `POKE &H60A9,0`.
 I `RUN 9000` and captured the [log](grafiek/grafiek.dump.1.log).
 Once again I removed all line breaks for BASIC lines exceeding 80 characters,
 resulting in [dump log](grafiek/grafiek.dump.2.log).